-There are several situations where the Windows clock starts showing the wrong time.
-If you’re obsessed with having the exact time on your computer no matter what, you may want to set up synchronization with a remote server.
-Before you do that however, please note that an inaccurate Windows clock should not be taken lightly.
+If you’re obsessed with seeing the exact atomic clock time on your computer no matter what, you may want to set up synchronization with a remote server.
+Before you do that, however, please note that an inaccurate Windows clock should not be taken lightly.

-If the computer clock loses time although you keep fixing it, there may be a serious reason.
+If the computer clock loses time although you keep adjusting it, there may be a serious reason.
 Despite the clock’s location, it’s not actually a taskbar issue.
 This article shows you what the underlying causes may be and how you can fix them.

 1. CMOS Battery

 The CMOS battery sits on your computer’s motherboard and provides power to the Complementary Metal Oxide Semiconductor (CMOS) chip.
-The CMOS chip stores information about the system configuration, including the date and time.
+This chip stores information about the system configuration, including the date and time.
 The CMOS battery makes sure the chip can store this data even while the computer is turned off and not hooked up to power.
 If the battery goes bad, the chip starts losing information and one of the symptoms is that your computer no longer maintains its time and date.

 2. Time Zone

-This is an easy to fix cause for when your computer clock loses time.
+This is an easily fixed cause for when your computer clock loses time.